mehreencs87/auth0-webtask-quickstart/README.md

 For example: https://sndbx.it.auth0.com/tenant17?key=abc123

 The {tenant} URL path segment is an arbitrary string that defines the isolation boundary for code execution.
-Calls made with the same {tenant} value MAY share the same execution environment, possibly including residual effects of prior or concurrent calls.
+Calls made with the same {tenant} value MAY share the same execution environment, possibly including residual effects of prior or concurrent calls *from the same tenant*.
 Calls made with different {tenant} values WILL NEVER share the same execution environment, and are isolated from each other in terms of network, memory, and CPU utilization.

-The choice of {tenant} values and their mapping to the concept of a tenant is application specific and defined at the layer above the Auth0 Sandbox.
+The choice of {tenant} values and their mapping to higher level tenancy concepts is application specific and defined at the layer above the Auth0 Sandbox.

 ### Simple closure

-Submit an HTTP POST request to sandbox URL with JavaScript (Node.js) code which *returns* a JavaScript function that accepts **one** parameter: a *callback*.
+Submit an HTTP POST request to sandbox URL with JavaScript (Node.js) code which returns a JavaScript function that accepts **one** parameter: a *callback*.
 Within the function you must invoke the callback when you are done.
 The callback accepts two parameters: an error (if any), and a single return value which can be serizalied to JSON.
 For example:

 ```javascript
 return function (cb) {